Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Low estrogen levels may be why your belly fat is hard to lose after menopause

 Your ovaries gradually generate fewer female hormones, mainly estrogen, during your perimenopause phase.
 The perimenopause phase is a multi-year phase preceding the total cessation of your monthly periods.
+When your menstrual cycles finally cease completely, your body generates very little estrogen.
+This lack of estrogen causes a change in fat distribution in your body.

 You may maintain the same weight before and after menopause, but your shape will most likely change dramatically.
 After menopause, you’re likely to gain inches around your waist.

 If you take hormone therapy to manage your menopausal symptoms, you will have less visceral or belly fat.
 This goes to demonstrate that a lack of estrogen causes belly fat buildup.
+Consequently, if you stop taking the hormone medication, you’ll gain belly fat.

 Age, genetics, and overall health

+It might be hard to lose belly fat after menopause because of your age, your genes, or your general health.
+Your muscle mass decreases as you age.
 If you have a lot of muscular mass, you’re likely to burn more calories per hour than if you have less.

 As a result, the reduction in your muscle mass will slow your metabolism.

-This will make it easy for you to gain weight and your belly fat will be hard to lose after menopause.
+This will make it easy for you to gain weight.
+Your belly fat will be hard to lose after menopause.
 You may also be genetically inclined to carry excess abdominal fat.

 A slowing metabolic rate